Although there are various reasons for this, I suggest focusing on what can be done by you:

 Work not only on the idea but also the way you present it.
 By making your pitch deck succinct and easy to understand you increase your prospects for getting funded.
 And ”easy to understand” doesn’t mean ”oversimplified”.
 It does mean providing essential details for investors to make a decision.

 Do not overlook angels/individual funders – there are higher chances they back the very early-stage startups.

 Start with sector-specific funds (experts in your specific field).
 You will not only speak the same language.
 Expert support will be offered.

 All in all, prior to searching for external investment, you need to invest in yourself and your impact business idea.
 Be your first investor (both time and funding-wise).

 External funding is optional, external expertise is essential.
 As paradoxical as it may seem, sometimes you need to slow down to get results faster.
-And here are dozens of growth opportunities for your impact venture: online programs, fellowships, challenges, pitch competitions, bootcamps, incubators, accelerators.
-These are mostly global opportunities unless otherwise specified in the below table.
-The updated version can be found here.
+And here are dozens of growth opportunities for your impact venture: online programs, fellowships, challenges, pitch competitions, bootcamps, incubators, accelerators, funding opportunities.
+These are mostly global opportunities unless otherwise specified.

 ImpactSpace: an open data platform powering the global impact marketplace. (things to note: outdated information, some links do not work)

 Dealroom: Impact & Innovation database – mapping impact startups and investment around the world. (possibility to sign up with business emails only)

 Impact Finance: a review of 150 impact investing platforms, networks, and organizations that promote, support, or convene investors in the impact finance area. (things to note: some of the listed organisations are not impact investors, outdated information, some links do not work)